Cities of History; Mountains of Myth: Thessaloniki, Dion & Mount Olympus

 We’ll also enjoy the modern city, tasting unique pastries, sitting at eclectic cafés, and feasting together on two fantastic dinners, all of which draw from cuisines mixing the histories above to produce a culinary style that earned Thessaloniki the rare UNESCO title, “A City of Gastronomy.”

 We’ll leave Thessaloniki on our third morning and drive south to the coastal plain below the Mount Olympus massif.
-There we’ll visit the Archeological Park of Ancient Dion, a beautifully preserved Hellenistic site where Zeus was venerated.
+In Dion a professional historian will guide us through the Archeological Park of Ancient Dion, a beautifully preserved Hellenistic site where Zeus was venerated.
 Dinner by the sea and an evening in the mountain village of Litochoro will ready us for the next phase of the retreat, when we awake next morning to climb Mount Olympus, and visit firsthand where Zeus and his fellow Olympians lived.

 The Mount Olympus hike is a marvel of flexibility.
 With a major trail section easily circumvented by car, a luxurious mountain refuge below treeline only 3 hours from the parking trailhead, and upper sections of the trail steep but safe to just a few vertical meters below the summit, this trek allows customized itineraries for a variety of fitness levels, ages and desires.
 Enthusiastic trekkers can join Richard on the lower trail from Litochoro along the Enipeas Gorge and its waterfalls.
 At the automotive trailhead in Prionia, they’ll join Heidi and the participants who chose the more relaxed route.
 Then we’ll leave the motor transport and make the three-hour hike to the beautiful Zolatas Refuge, where—nestled in the final forest at 2060m—hot meals, cold beer, cool wine, and comfortable beds await us.